 General and administrative expenses: General and administrative expenses increased primarily due to increased legal costs and shareholder costs.
-We generally expect our general and administrative expenses to continue to increase as we continue raising capital from our Follow-On Offering.
+We generally expect our general and administrative expenses to continue to increase as we continue raising capital from our public offerings.

-Gain (loss) on derivative instruments: We enter into interest rate contracts in order to limit our exposure against the variability of future interest rates on our variable interest rate borrowings as well as foreign currency forward contracts as economic hedges against the variability of foreign exchange rates.
-During the year ended December 31, 2019, losses were primarily related to the position of our foreign currency forward contracts.
+Gain (loss) on derivative instruments: We enter into interest rate hedging instruments in order to limit our exposure against the variability of future interest rates on our variable interest rate borrowings as well as foreign currency forward contracts as economic hedges against the variability of foreign exchange rates.
+During the year ended December 31, 2021, the decrease in gains was primarily related to the settlement of foreign currency forward contracts.

-Gain (loss) on investments in real estate-related securities: In the fourth quarter of 2018 and throughout 2019, the Company made its initial investments in real estate-related securities, which consist of common equities, preferred equities and debt investments of publicly traded REITs.
+Gain (loss) on investments in real estate-related securities: We hold investments in real estate-related securities, which consist of common equities, preferred equities and debt investments of publicly traded REITs.
 These amounts include realized gains (losses) related to securities sold during the year and unrealized gains (losses) based on values determined on a recurring basis.
+We incurred realized and unrealized losses during 2020 resulting from stock market declines related to the Coronavirus pandemic.
+Performance has been significantly better during 2021, and we have experienced realized and unrealized gains for the year ended December 31, 2021.
 For information about the valuation of our investments in real-estate related securities, see Note 9-Fair Value Measurements in the notes to the accompanying financial statements.